 In general, double coat short-haired dogs are more likely to cause an allergic reaction.
 So if you love a Chiweenie and would love to have one consider going for the long-haired ones.
-The long-haired Chiweenies have been successfully raised by allergic people without problems.
+Allergic people have successfully raised the long-haired Chiweenies without problems.

 How much Does a Chiweenie cost?

 The cost of a Chiweenie is relatively moderate.
 This, however, will also depend on the time you buy your dog.
-There are seasons when the Chiweenies are generally trendy and the cost may rise and vice versa.
+There are seasons when the dogs are generally trendy, and the cost may rise and vice versa.
 There are three main factors involved in the cost of buying and keeping Chiweenie.

-Buying a Chiweenie will cost you between $200 and $550.
+Buying a Dachshund Mix will cost you between $200 and $550.
 This is relatively a good price for a designer dog.
 However, the cost may go as high as $800 depending on the dog’s appearance.
-Given that the Chiweenies have varied appearances, breeders always try to cash out on the most loved looks.
+Given that the Chiweenies have varied presentations, breeders always try to cash out on the most loved looks.